- This event has passed.

-Local government in focus: will our response to crisis lead to a new era for local government in Australia
+Local Government in post-crisis Australia: Will our response to drought, bushfires and Covid-19 lead to a new era for local government in Australia?

 - What new roles and functions have local government assumed during recent crises?

-- How have community perceptions of councils changed in recent years?
-Are they more valued and trusted and relevant than in the past?
+- How have community perceptions of councils changed – are they more valued, trusted and relevant than in the past?

-- In a contracting economy, how do we ensure this tier of government has the funding and capacity to continue to deliver for their communities into the future?
+- How do we ensure this tier of government has the funding and capacity to continue to deliver for their communities into the future?

 Clare Sullivan, CEO Local Government Professionals Australia

 Mayor Jerome Laxale, Mayor City of Ryde